-Alcohol use disorder - responsible drinking; Drinking alcohol responsibly; Drinking in moderation
+Alcohol use disorder - responsible drinking; Drinking alcohol responsibly; Drinking in moderation; Alcoholism - responsible drinking

-If you drink alcohol, doctors advise limiting how much you drink.
+If you drink alcohol, health care providers advise limiting how much you drink.
 This is called drinking in moderation, or responsible drinking.

 Responsible drinking means more than just limiting yourself to a certain number of drinks.
 It also means not getting drunk and not letting alcohol control your life or your relationships.

 The tips in this article are for people who:

 - DO NOT have a drinking problem, now or in the past